 Women Only Sessions – Newcastle and Chester-Le-Street

-Every last Tuesday of the month and every first Wednesday of the month, from 5:30 to 7pm, we deliver women only workshops in Newcastle and Chester-Le-Street respectively.
-The sessions are mostly unstructured with women dropping in with or without their bikes to ask questions, carry out their own repairs, learn from other women and feel more confident that they can deal with any issues that might occur when out riding.
+Every last Tuesday of the month and every first Wednesday of the month, from 5:30 to 7pm, we deliver women only workshops in our shops in Newcastle and Chester-Le-Street respectively.
+The sessions in Newcastle are mostly unstructured with women dropping in with or without their bikes to ask questions, carry out their own repairs, learn from other women and feel more confident that they can deal with any issues that might occur when out riding.
+Because of the limited space, the sessions in Chester-Le-Street work more like a masterclass, with one bike each time being used as an example to focus on different issues that may arise.
 Sessions are delivered by our fantastic female volunteer mechanics whose enthusiasm is infectious!
 Participants have fed back: “Everyone is so friendly, not intimidating at all, which I worried it might be.
 Thank you so much!”

 Keep up to date